Bachelor of Engineering (Automation and Robotics Engineering) (Co-op) Pathway for Electromechanical Engineering

 Program Resources

-Algonquin College has been granted consent by the Minister of Colleges and Universities to offer this applied degree for a seven-year term starting December 20, 2017.
+Algonquin College has been granted consent by the Minister of Colleges, Universities, Research Excellence and Security to offer this applied degree for a seven-year term starting December 20, 2017.
 The College shall ensure that all students admitted to the above-named program during the period of consent have the opportunity to complete the program within a reasonable timeframe.

 Contact